+NGOs are in need of protection from cyberattacks.
 NGOs in critical sectors such as health, water, food, energy and finance are increasingly victims of cyberattacks impacting their ability to deliver vital services to vulnerable communities.
 The risk to lives and livelihoods is real, as over 50% of non-governmental organizations (NGOs) report being targeted by cyberattacks.

 “At a time when cybercrime has become such a threat to critical infrastructure and services, it is important to recognize that so many NGOs that provide critical services to vulnerable communities need support to be able to continue their work.
 This is why we developed the CyberPeace Builders to increase and accelerate assistance efforts to a particularly vulnerable community, that of NGOs,” said Stéphane Duguin, CEO of the CyberPeace Institute.
 “We have been working closely with NGOs whose funds, destined to humanitarian activities, have been stolen by cybercriminals, and NGOs whose communications have been subjected to illegal surveillance.
 Building cyberpeace, starts by providing practical and free support to them,” he adds.

 The CyberPeace Builders’ mission is to help NGOs prepare for and recover from cyberattacks.
-They are a new generation of volunteers in the age of cyber.
+They are a new generation of cybersecurity volunteers in the age of cyber.
 Cybersecurity experts employed by local and international companies and volunteering to defend NGOs.
 This initiative brings support to NGOs in critical sectors at a level that is unparalleled in terms of staff, tools and capabilities.

 In today’s interconnected world, we call on international collaboration to ensure peaceful and inclusive societies for sustainable development, providing access to knowledge and justice for all and building effective, accountable and inclusive institutions.